reactjs/react.dev/beta/src/pages/learn/describing-the-ui.md

 ## Keeping components pure {/*keeping-components-pure*/}

-Some JavaScript functions are “pure.”
-A pure function:
+Some JavaScript functions are *pure.* A pure function:

 * **Minds its own business.** It does not change any objects or variables that existed before it was called.
 * **Same inputs, same output.** Given the same inputs, a pure function should always return the same result.